clearFrost/Tip-Calculator-App/README.md

     Step 6: Tips will be shown on how much everyone pays based on the tip percentages given.

     Step 7: There will be a total on how much everyone pays this includes tip and the cost individually.

+    Optional Step: You can make the program into an APK so you can add it to your phone.